-EMPLOYMENT AND LABOUR SATISFACTION
+Employment and Labour Satisfaction

-It is worth noting that the Sudanese manufacturing average labour compensation per employee, such as wages, supplements, benefits, etc., for the whole of 2001 was about \$1,400.
+It is worth noting that the Sudanese manufacturing average labour compensation per employee, such as wages, supplements, benefits, etc, for 2001 was about \$1,400.
 This average value has an upwards bias due to the exceptionally high averages for the petroleum and tobacco industries, which stand well above the others at 18.44 and 3.02 times the total manufacturing average respectively.
-Excluding these two categories, the overall average will come down to \$1,200, or less than \$0.5 per hour.
-This is extremely low when compared to the value of \$23.15 per hour of a US civil employee in 2002, a reasonably close time to the Sudanese national survey reported by High Beam (2002).
+Excluding these two categories, the overall average will come down to \$1,200 or less than \$0.5 per hour.
+This is extremely low when compared to the value of \$23.15 per hour of the United States(US) civil employee in 2002, a reasonably close time to the Sudanese national survey, reported by (High Beam, 2002).
 Likewise, the industrial average share of compensation of employees in value adding of 14.1% is low, while the material intensity of total manufacturing of 56.2% is relatively high.
 These figures indicate cheap labour and material intensive production.
-On the one hand, the figures are good news to investors as the average cost of labour to the industry is low.
-Indeed, the total manufacturing labour cost is only 6.2% of the gross output on average, while the average rate of return on investment in fixed assets is as high as 8.5%.
-This means that the return rate is nearly nine times the investment.
+On the one hand, the figures are good News to investors as the average cost of labour to the industry is low.
+Indeed, the total manufacturing labour cost is only 6.2% of the gross output on average, while the average rate of return on investment in fixed assets is as high as 8.5.
+This means that the return rate is nearly 9 times the done investment.
 A very rewarding value, indeed!
-On the other hand, the figures could also be interpreted as that the manufacturing sector may not be that rewarding for its employees.
-Also, the low average share of supplements to wages and salaries in employees' compensation of 5.5% does not help to improve the low morale resulting from low wages either.
+On the other hand, the figures could also be interpreted as that manufacturing sector may not be that rewarding for its employees.
+And, the low average share of supplements to wages and salaries in employees' compensation of 5.5% does not help improving the low morale resulting from low wages either.
 The fact that the highest labour productivity is in the high-waged petroleum industry reinforces this view.
-However, it should be emphasized that the high productivity of the capital-intensive petroleum industry is a reflection of a combination of high wages, high oil prices, material intensity, modern technology and good management.
+However, it should be emphasised that the high productivity of the capital-intensive petroleum industry is a reflection of a combination of high wages, high oil prices, material intensity, modern technology and good management.
+Interestingly, tobacco industry (private sector) is among the largest in average labour compensation while ranks at the 10th position in the manufacturing sector with a contribution of no more than 0.14% to the GDP.

-MANUFACTURING SECTOR IN THE SUDANESE ECONOMY

-Interestingly, the tobacco industry (in the private sector) is among the largest in average labour compensation but ranks at 10th position in the manufacturing sector with a contribution of not more than 0.14% to the GDP.
 This large labour compensation is not surprising considering the rate of return on investment of 1,487.12 of the tobacco industry, which is the largest by far among the whole Sudanese manufacturing sector.
-This, in turn, also explains the private sector interest in this industry and reflects the lack of strategic direction in the absence of appropriate state monitoring of the overall economy.
-It is also interesting to note that the public sector pays the largest compensation per employee in the large establishment sphere, followed by mixed public and foreign ownership.
-The Sudanese private sector with foreign partners, and the pure Sudanese private sector come third and fourth respectively, while those industries with pure private foreign ownership lies at the bottom of the list.
+This, in turn, also explains the private sector interest in this industry and reflects the lack of strategic direction in the absence of appropriate state oversight of the overall economy.
+It is also interesting to note that the public sector pays the largest compensation per employee in the large establishments sphere followed by mixed public and foreign ownership.
+The private Sudanese with foreign partners and the pure Sudanese private sector come third and fourth respectively, while the pure private foreign ownership lies at the bottom of the list.
 This shows that safeguarding employees' interests requires a level of public "policing" or monitoring of foreign investment.
-These issues can only be tackled by drawing a well-thought out industrial strategy and effective related industrial policy, which are lacking in Sudan (Dafa'Alla et al. 2016c).
+These issues can only be tackled by drawing a well-thought industrial strategy and effective related industrial policy, which are lacking in the Sudan (Dafa'Alla et al, 2017).